Bella Hadid Gets Two New Tiny Tattoos As She Copes With The Weeknd Drama

 “Just days after her ex The Weeknd and Selena Gomez were spotted getting cozy, the supermodel has decided to get some new ink: two tiny wing tattoos, one on each side of her right ankle.”

-The article goes on to state JonBoy captioned the images with “fly” and a dove emoji, as the bird commonly represents peace.
+The article goes on to state that JonBoy captioned the images with “fly” and a dove emoji, as the bird commonly represents peace.
 However, it just so happens The Weeknd has a song titled “Angel” that’s all about breaking up and moving on.

 “But in case Bella decides not to reveal the real inspiration behind her adorable new tats, let’s all just temporarily pretend they’re her badass response to this song by her ex.”